amfelso/rover-frontend/README.md

 ## Description

 This repository contains the **Rover Frontend**, a React-based application designed to interact with the Curiosity Rover API.
+It includes advanced features such as:
+- Integration with **Amazon Cognito User Pools** for user authentication.
+- **Amazon CloudFront** for secure, low-latency HTTPS hosting of the frontend.
-It includes CI/CD pipelines for both `develop` and `release` branches.
+- CI/CD pipelines for both `develop` and `release` branches.

-- **Develop Pipeline**: Lints, tests, and validates the SAM template on every push to the `develop` branch.
-- **Release Pipeline**: Deploys infrastructure, builds the React app, and syncs it to the S3 bucket on every push to the `release` branch.
+### Key Features

+- **Cognito User Pools**: Enables secure user authentication using a hosted UI.
+- **CloudFront Distribution**: Provides HTTPS hosting and caching for the frontend, ensuring secure and fast delivery of content.
+- **CI/CD Pipelines**: Automates deployment processes for both development and production environments.

 ---